sveltia/sveltia-cms/README.md

 script-src 'self' https://unpkg.com;
 connect-src 'self' blob: data: https://unpkg.com;
 ```

+(UNPKG is used not only to download the CMS script bundle, but also to check for the latest version and retrieve additional dependencies such as [PDF.js](https://github.com/mozilla/pdf.js))

 Then, add the following origins depending on your Git backend and enabled integrations.